StephanMoeller/zig-firmware-brainstorming/README.md

 ## Permissive hold
 Permissive hold is always on.
 In qmk you can enable permissive hold and pressing tap/hold key 1, then press and release key 2 and then releasing key 1 - all withing the tapping term will still make zigmkay choose the hold over the tap allowing for fast use of shift while typing fast.
 Permissive hold is not only the default but the only way in zigmkay.

+## Encoders
+ZigMKay supports quadrature rotary encoders.
+An encoder is defined with two key indexes representing clockwise (CW) and counter-clockwise (CCW) rotation.
+When the encoder is rotated, it simulates key press/release events for these indexes, allowing the same KeyDef logic (tap, hold, layer, etc.) to apply to encoder movements.

+## HID Channels
+ZigMKay supports multiple HID channels beyond standard keyboard:
+- **Keyboard**: Standard 6-key rollover with modifier keys and LED indicator feedback
+- **Consumer Control**: Media keys (volume, play/pause, mute, next/prev track)
+- **Mouse**: 5-button mouse with X/Y movement, wheel, and pan support
+- **Raw HID**: 32-byte bidirectional channel for companion app communication and key logging

+This allows keymaps to define keys that control media playback, move the mouse cursor, or send custom data to a companion application.

 ## Custom code
 You can hook into events and manipulate modifiers, layer settings and manually fire key presses and releases.
 By providing this pattern, zigmkay gives you full flexibility without making you opt out intirely from all tap/hold decision logic.